cerulion-inc/cerulion/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GPLv3 License.
 See `LICENSE.txt` for more information.

+Cerulion is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Cerulion is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with Cerulion.
+If not, see <https://www.gnu.org/licenses/>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>